en

 Curry lunch plate at Madoyama

 Madoyama is the perfect restaurant if you are looking for a delicious lunch spot or an afternoon dessert.
 It is housed in an old wooden building but has been renovated with great care.
-The first floor is a little shop selling ceramics but also other decorative items.
+The first floor is a little shop selling ceramics as well as other decorative items.

-Madoyama is specialized in curries that are served with rice and a fresh green salad.
+Madoyama specializes in curries that are served with rice and a fresh green salad.
 Make it a lunch set and choose between hot and cold coffee or tea and one of their delicious desserts.

 Madoyama (マドヤマ)